BOOK: Home – Manju Kapur | Coming Back To Me

 I recently visited South Bombay, tentatively moving back into my pre-pandemic life of public transport, dodging traffic & wandering down narrow lanes.
 One of the many adventures of the day was buying a book on a whim after noticing it displayed on a pavement outside a railway station.
 I didn’t even check Goodreads or any reader friends.
+It was like coming home.

 I’ve just finished reading it.
 It took me most of the night and some of today.
 And that’s a lovely return to my late 20s where books absorbed me with a rigour I did not experience in my social or professional life.
 Devouring a book with the kind of passion I saw my peers feel for relationships – this was usual for me.
 Now my favorite neighborhood bookshop is gone, my rare reader conversations with friends chosen for their similar inclinations moved.
 And my own attention pawed & grabbed & assaulted by multimedia streaming offerings.
 It feels good, so good to come back to being me, the way I feel most me.